The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 The following are some of the common eligibility criteria for Research Council funding.
 These apply to the majority of awards.

-The most important eligibility criteria for Research Council funding concerns residency.
+The most important eligibility criteria for Research Council funding is residency.

-Provided you meet this criteria, It doesn’t matter which part of the UK you live in or where in the UK you wish to study.
+It doesn’t matter where in the UK you live or wish to study.

 The UK will remain an EU member until at least 2019.
 In the meantime, we'll be keeping an eye on any impact of Brexit for postgraduate students.
 You can stay updated using our FAQ.